kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Did they do a bit of research on him and find something out something that caused them anxiety?
 - Of course, the most worrying thing for a brave and bold criminal gang terrorizing a single woman living alone is if she is not, after all, alone.
 - Little did they know... although I did keep telling them.
-- The inherent cowardice in this sort of thing is off the scale.
+- The inherent cowardice is off the scale.
 - Whenever I get a chance to change the subject I explain what's been happening to me at the hands of Dénia criminals.
 - Chris BJ manuevers the conversation into generalities.
 - We speak about bullying.